-Kyoto, located in the center of the mail island of Japan (Honshu), is the most popular place to visit not only for Japanese but also for international tourists.
+Kyoto, located in the center of the main island of Japan (Honshu), is the most popular place to visit not only for Japanese but also for international tourists.

 Kyoto was, in the past, the largest city in Japan as the Imperial capital of Japan over 1200 years.

 Now, Kyoto is the 9th largest city in Japan, but it still remains No.1 city of historical attractions, including 17 Unesco World Heritage Sites.
 This is one of the reasons that many visit this city.